UncleKhab/rapid-file-templates/readme.md

     the contents of a file.
 - `elements` (optional): An array of `TemplateElement` objects that define the contents of a directory.

+## `MergeField`

+The `MergeField` type is used to represent a merge field within a template file.
+It is defined as an object with the following properties:

+### Properties

+- `label` (required): a string representing the label or key of the merge field.
+- `value`: an optional string representing the value to replace the merge field with.
+- `defaultValue`: an optional string representing the default value to use if the `value` property is not provided.

 _Code Generation - File Generation - Template Engine - Code Automation - CLI Tool - JSON Templates -
 File System - Code Scaffolding - Code Generation CLI - Code Templates - Project Boilerplate -